orra-dev/agent-fragile-to-prod-guide/stage3-grounding/README.md

 1. **User Request**: "I want to cancel my order and get a refund"
 2. **Without Grounding**: The plan engine might hallucinate a non-existent "refund-service" in the plan
 3. **With Grounding**: The plan is validated against known capabilities and rejected, with the system explaining, "I'm sorry, but our system doesn't currently support order cancellations and refunds"

-## Running the Updated Application

-1. Make sure orra is running
-2. Install dependencies for all components (same as previous stage)
-3. Start the components (same as previous stage)
-4. Start the client application

-## Demonstration

-The demonstration script shows:

-1. A normal purchase flow (plan validated and executed)
-2. An attempt at an action outside the grounded use cases (plan rejected)
-3. A request that matches the grounded use cases but with invalid parameters (validation failure)

 ## Done